 West Virginia permits the enforcement of non-compete agreements.
-Such agreements must be supported by consideration ancillary to a lawful contract, and not greater than reasonably necessary to protect legitimate business interests.
+Such agreements must be supported by consideration ancillary to a lawful contract, not greater than reasonably necessary to protect legitimate business interests.
 Non-compete agreements must also be reasonable in time and space.
-They must place no undue hardship on the employee, and not be injurious to the public interest in competition.
+They must place no undue hardship on the employee and not be injurious to the public interest in competition.

 Special provisions govern the use of non-compete agreements involving physician-employees.

 - Enforceable when terminated without cause?
 Not decided

 - Customer non-solicitation agreements permitted?
 Yes